vottini/jsonbp/README.md

 - **"enum"** -> defines a list of allowed values for a given field
 - **"import"** -> reuses directives from existing blueprints

-One can make use of these features to simplify and make the schema more modular.
-In the above example, we could split the definitions and get something more reusable, like the following:
+These structures can be employed to simplify and make the schema more modular.
+In the above example, one could split the definitions and get something more reusable, like the following:

 ```